VPAC/matappprog/matappprog.md

 ISBN-13: 978-0-9943373-2-0

-Mathematical Applications and Programming: R, Octave, and Maxima by Lev Lafayette, 2015
+Mathematical Applications and Programming: R, Octave, Maxima and Gretl by Lev Lafayette, 2015

 Published by the Victorian Partnership for Advanced Computing (trading as V3 Alliance) .

 Cover art composed by Michael D'Silva, featuring several clusters operated by the Victorian Partnership for Advanced Computing.

-Mathematical Applications and Programming: R, Octave, and Maxima, is licensed under a Creative Commons Attribution 4.0 International License.
+"Mathematical Applications and Programming: R, Octave, Maxima, and gretl" is licensed under a Creative Commons Attribution 4.0 International License.

 All trademarks are property of their respective owners.